aws-samples/serverless-patterns/lambda-s3-sfn/README.md

-# AWS Lambda to S3 and Step Functions Express Workflow for processing large files
+# Amazon S3 and AWS Step Functions Express Workflow for processing large files

+This pattern creates a Lambda function that puts an object to S3, which triggers a Step Functions Express Workflow.

-This pattern is useful when processing user uploaded files larger than the current [task execution limits](https://docs.aws.amazon.com/step-functions/latest/dg/limits.html#service-limits-task-executions).
+This pattern is useful when processing uploaded files larger than the current [task execution limits](https://docs.aws.amazon.com/step-functions/latest/dg/limits.html#service-limits-task-executions).

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-s3-sfn.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.